ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

-Once the leader has initialized this state for all candidate report shares, it then creates an AggregateInitReq message for each helper to initialize the process of aggregating this candidate set.
+Once the leader has initialized this state for all candidate report shares, it then creates an AggregateInitReq message for each helper to initialize the preparation of this candidate set.
 This message is structured as follows:

 ~~~
 struct {